ambuda-org/ambuda/docs/project-layout.rst

 And here are the important submodules:

 - `scripts` contains utility scripts.
-Mostly, these are cleanup scripts that prepare text and parse data for the repos Ambuda depends on.
+Mostly, these are cleanup scripts that prepare text and parse data for the data repos that Ambuda depends on.

 - `seed` contains scripts to add data to the database.